pybamm-team/pybamm.org/content/about/index.md

 src = '/images/logos/university_of_michigan.svg'
-alt = 'Logo for the University of Michigan' width = 500 title = 'Logo for the University of Michigan' attribution = 'Logo for the University of Michigan' attributionlink = '' caption = "Logo for the University of Michigan"
+alt = 'Logo for the University of Michigan' width = 500 attributionlink = ''
+caption = "Logo for the University of Michigan"
 {{< /figure >}}